unexist/blog/_drafts/logging-vs-tracing.md

 ### How to read it?

-Once you start with the first step of the story, you should see something like this:
+Once started you should see something like this:

 ![image](/assets/images/20220115-step1.png)